sidiousvic/77.js/JOURNAL.md

 - Read [Chapter 3: Function vs. Block Scope](https://github.com/getify/You-Dont-Know-JS/blob/master/scope%20%26%20closures/ch3.md) of **_You Don't Know JS: Scope and Closures_**.
 - Updated the pluck.js exercise to include a function that calculates unique instances of properties returning `[...new Set()]`.
-- Created a function to calculate the mean of a property (or unique properties) in an object using the pluck function.
+- Created a program to calculate the mean of a property (or unique properties) in an object using the pluck function.
 - Learned how to parse a string property into an integer using `parseInt()`.
 - Reviewed using **destructuring assignment** to object properties as arguments: `let f = ({property1, property2}) => {...}`.
 - Learned about **template literals** `${...}`, and created a function `makeSmileys()` that and puts an array of emote faces into `(...)` heads using them.